 Aug.
 5 - 11.
 Lectureship in the Czech Republic.
 From Istanbul I went to Prague where I spoke on Sunday morning.
 This was my third time to visit with these brethren.
 In the afternoon we made our way to Kamenice Nad Lipou where about 50 brethren gathered for a week's study of the Bible.
 Scott Smelser, of Gettysburg, PA., spoke on the family each morning for two hours (this includes the translation time).
 In the afternoon we both participated in a time of Questions and Answers on Bible topics.
 Each evening I spoke for two hours on Bible History and Archaeology.
 Robert Hodanko, who helped me with the translation of my PowerPoint slides, served as my translator.
 While in Prague I made my home with Robert and Tami.
 At the lectureship I saw several former students, including Scott, Tami, Fred Newman (working in Slovakia), and Lee Fenner (Kaunas, Lithuania).
-Check Lee's Baltic Sojourn.
-He recently posted some photos of the church in Prague where the early reformer John Huss preached.
+Prague is where the early reformer John Huss preached.
 Two brethren came from the Netherlands.

 Julius, Lee, Testitus, Scott

 With my hosts in Prague (and good friends), Robert and Tami.